-Audit, Accounting, and Risk Management
+Audit, Accounting & Risk Management Services

 Experienced and reliable Investigative Service firms must be engaged early in the process to properly evaluate claims exposures.
 Investigators who have a proven track record with major insurers should respond quickly, gathering factual data to evaluate liability and damages.
 If litigation is involved, it’s critical to preserve evidence through photographs, statements, and police reports.
 The Investigative Services practice is comprised of both staff adjusters and a network of highly-trained independent adjusters, fully licensed and qualified to perform a variety of insurance claims investigations, including fraud, liquor liability, auto, premises liability, and other related investigative work.
 Typical insurance investigation clients include insurance carriers in the United States, international insurers and syndicates, law firms, and companies with Self-Insured Retentions (SIRs).

 A claim was brought against an insured condominium association alleging that a plaintiff fell off a deck while leaning against a handrail that became dislodged.
 During the course of the investigation, Alan Gray LLC’s staff adjuster determined that the plaintiff had actually fallen from a ladder into the handrail.
 Based on the investigation, a nominal settlement was negotiated by the client.